Kardashian Diet Secrets: Khloe Gives Up Dairy, Kourtney Does 100 Squats A Day

 - Repeat 4x

 Not only does Kourtney tone her abs, but she gets her booty going every morning.
 The reality star revealed that she does 100 squats every morning without skipping a bit.
-The mom-of-three made the shocking announcement on This Morning, according to The Mirror.
+The mom-of-three made the shocking announcement on This Morning, according to the Mirror.
 On the show, Kourtney admitted that she’s a bit of a “food snob” and she tries to get her children to follow her gluten-free and dairy-free diet which only includes natural and clean ingredients.

 “I was at Kim’s the other day and was looking through her fridge and was I like, ‘I can’t believe you have this in here, I can’t believe you have that’, and she was like, ‘Oh my god you’re so right’ about everything, and she switched a bunch of her food to organic.”